espressif/arduino-esp32/docs/source/tutorials/cdc_dfu_flash.rst

 This instructions will only work on the supported devices with the embedded USB peripheral.
 The external USB-to-Serial doesn't works on this tutorial.

+For a complete reference to the Arduino IDE tools menu, please see the `Tools Menus <../guides/tools_menu.html>`_ reference guide.

 USB DFU
 -------